vaibhavdesai137/atum/README.md

 # atum

-- This repo conatins the code for the Intuit's assignment.
+- This repo conatins the code for Intuit's assignment.
 - The name "atum" is randomly chosen and does not mean anything.

 ### Workflow